catalyst/moodle-auth_saml2/README.md

 * This plugin, with an embedded and dynamically configured SimpleSamlPHP instance under the hood

-=== Moodle TODO ===

-* option to strip or map domain?
+* TODO option to strip or map domain?
-* have option to allow login regardless of auth type

-=== SimpleSamlPhp TODO ===

-* set timezone to moodle timezone
+* TODO set timezone to moodle timezone
-* point the logging handler to a custom logging handler that appends into moodle log, so only 1 log file to look into
+* TODO point the logging handler to a custom logging handler that appends into moodle log, so only 1 log file to look into